JAN M. OLSEN

-Seven unions from Sweden, Norway and Denmark had given their approval to the savings plan, but the Danish cabin crew union CAU had held out for the better part of the day.
+Seven pilot and cabin crew unions from Sweden, Norway and Denmark had given their approval to the savings plan after midnight Sunday, but the Danish cabin crew union CAU had held out for the better part of the day.

-"I am very happy that we managed to get a deal," said Helge Thuesen, chairman of CAU, which represents over 1,400 cabin attendants in Denmark.
+"I am very happy that we managed to get a deal," said Helge Thuesen, chairman of CAU, which represents over 1,400 cabin attendants in Denmark, adding that he hadn't slept for three days due to the marathon talks.
 "We have stretched ourselves very, very far to reach out to SAS."

-The restructuring plan, presented last week, proposes slashing 800 administrative positions and eventually reducing staff numbers from 15,000 to 9,000 as many services will be outsourced.
+The restructuring plan, presented last week, aims to cut costs by $3 billion kronor ($440 million) annually.
+It proposes slashing 800 administrative positions and eventually reducing staff numbers from 15,000 to 9,000 as thousands of jobs will be outsourced.

-While welcoming the deal, analysts noted that SAS has been through several austerity programs before.
+While welcoming the deal, analysts were cautious given that SAS has been through several austerity programs before.